April, 23rd, 2019

 - Low temp condensing units, package systems, and unit coolers used in coolers and freezers up to 3000 square feet (effective date July 10, 2020)

-- Unit coolers used in supermarket refrigeration systems (effective date July 10, 2020)
+- Unit coolers used in supermarket refrigeration systems with dedicated walk-in coolers and freezers under 3,000 ft2 (effective date July 10, 2020)

 - Doors and panels used to construct walk-in coolers and freezers